Important Updates

 It is expected that the government will appeal the district court rulings in an expedited manner.
 Rulings are anticipated from other federal district courts in response to varied requests in other lawsuits for nationwide relief from U.S. states and other plaintiffs.
 It is expected that any ruling favorable to plaintiffs in lower courts will be quickly appealed to higher courts by the government, so the litigation landscape will remain fast-paced and fluid.

-If a nationwide remedy is not granted prior to July 27, the birthright citizenship EO could be implemented on that date in U.S. states and against individuals that are not protected by an injunction.
+If a nationwide remedy does not remain in place on July 27, the birthright citizenship EO could be implemented on that date in U.S. states and against individuals that are not protected by an injunction.
 The government could also decide to delay implementation of the EO.
 Regardless of the outcome of the current array of preliminary injunction requests and appeals, the legality of the EO itself will continue to be litigated in the lower courts in the underlying lawsuits.

 This alert is for informational purposes only.
 If you have any questions, please contact the immigration professional with whom you work at Fragomen.